jlamarre0333/Lyricify/README.md

 # Project1
-HTML CSS and JS
+HTML CSS and JavaScript using multiple Third-Party API's

-:) Christina was here